-In north-west western Australia’s Broome region, the Indigenous Yawuru people’s season of Barrgana is characterised by day after punishing day of endless blue sky, daytime maximum temperatures between 28°and 31° C, coolish nights and no rain.
+In north-west western Australia’s Broome region, the Indigenous Yawuru people’s season of Barrgana has certain characteristics.
+We could expect day after punishing day of endless blue sky, daytime maximum temperatures between 28°and 31° C, coolish nights and no rain.

 That’s why the smart travellers head to Broome during the Aussie winter from June to August.

-The smart birders head to the Broome Bird Observatory in August as the temperatures increase because that’s when the migrating wading birds start to arrive.
+The smart birders head to the Broome Bird Observatory in August.
+That’s because as the temperatures increase, the migrating wading birds start to arrive.